ScriptedDeveloper/ArgParser20/README.md

 # CppArgs: C++20/17 Argument Parser Library

-CppArgs is a C++20/17 argument parser library that simplifies command-line argument parsing in C++ programs.
-It provides a modern, type-safe interface and abstracts away the complexities of C-style argument parsing.
+CppArgs is a C++20/17 single-header argument parser library that simplifies command-line argument parsing in C++ programs.
+It provides a modern, type-safe interface and abstracts away the complexities of C-style argument parsing during compile time.

 ## Features